hyperskill/ilt-reports-generator/docs/personal_student_report_algorithm.md

 ---

 ## 12) Copy Guidelines (tone)
+- **Personalization**: Use student's first name instead of "you/your" throughout the report.
 - Start with 1–2 wins before any focus.
-- Use supportive verbs (“review”, “plan”, “try”), avoid negatives.
+- Use supportive verbs ("review", "plan", "try"), avoid negatives.
 - Keep sentences to ~12–16 words; one idea per bullet.
+- Focus on completed work analysis rather than forward-looking recommendations.